skirtapaieo/development-101/rd/language/quality-management/behavior-driven-development.md

 - **Integration**: Can be integrated into most CI/CD pipelines for automated testing.

 In summary, Behavior-Driven Development aims to make your development process more collaborative and user-focused, providing a clear understanding of the application's behavior to all stakeholders.

+## OVerview of the BDD-stack

+1. Gherkin language, a language for writing human readable descriptions of software
+2. Cucumber, a tool for running automated tests written in gherkin language